Code of Conduct for the ASPA Annual Conference

 - Harassment, intimidation or discrimination in any form will not be tolerated.

 - Sexual harassment includes, but is not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Behavior and language that are welcome or acceptable to one person or culture may be unwelcome and offensive to another.
 Examples of behavior that, when unwelcome, constitute sexual harassment include sexual flirtations, advances, or propositions; verbal comments or physical actions of a sexual nature, including sexually degrading words used to describe an individual; making unwelcome comments about someone’s physical appearance; a display of sexually suggestive objects or pictures; sexually explicit jokes; unwanted touching; and persistent and unwelcome solicitation of emotional or physical intimacy.
-Sexual harassment may take place either in person or through digital channels including social media outlets.
+Sexual harassment may take place either in person or through digital channels, including online conference platforms and social media outlets.

 Consequences of Unacceptable Behavior